microsoft/vsts-extension-retrospectives/README.md

     Please enter the appropriate information:

     - **Retrospective Title**: Enter appropriate text
-    - **Make all feedback anonymous**: When you select this checkbox, user identities for the item reators will not be displayed.
+    - **Do not display names in feedback**: When you select this checkbox, user names for the item reators will not be displayed.
     - **Only show feedback after Collect phase**: When selected, users cannot see other users input until they have moved to another phase.
 Other users' feedback will be blurred.